IgniteUI/igniteui-xplat-docs/doc/en/components/link-button.md

 ## Link Button Sizing

-We can allow the user to choose the size of the `igc-link-button` by using its [`size`]() property. То do this, we will add some radio buttons to display all size values.
+We can allow the user to choose the size of the `igc-link-button` by using its [`size`]() property. То demonstrate this, we will add some radio buttons to display all size values.
 This way whenever one gets selected, we will change the size property of the button.

 ```ts
 import { IgcRadioGroupComponent, IgcRadioComponent } from 'igniteui-webcomponents';